vgilabert94/vgilabert.github.io/content/_index.md

           location: Remote
           date_start: '2022-09-01'
           date_end: ''
+          description: |2-
-          description: 'The Optics, Rendering, and AI Department focuses on advancing Textura.ai through cutting-edge research and development in computer vision.
+            The Optics, Rendering, and AI Department focuses on advancing Textura.ai through cutting-edge research and development in computer vision.
 This involves exploring diverse areas such as image retrieval, quality assessment, and restoration, while continually assessing the latest advancements in the field.
-Utilizing tools like Python, PyTorch, OpenCV, and various libraries, the team trains and evaluates deep learning models to enhance Textura.ai's capabilities, ensuring its position at the forefront of technological innovation.'
+Utilizing tools like Python, PyTorch, OpenCV, and various libraries, the team trains and evaluates deep learning models to enhance Textura.ai's capabilities, ensuring its position at the forefront of technological innovation.
         - title: Junior Computer Vision Engineer
           company: AUTIS INGENIEROS
           company_url: 'https://autis.es/'